josh-development/website-old/README.md

 After forking/cloning this repository to a folder locally:

 1. Install dependencies with `yarn`
+2. Run `yarn docs` to generate and import docs from sub-modules.
-2. Run `yarn dev` to start the Vite development server.
+3. Run `yarn dev` to start the Vite development server.